thgreasi/growraf/README.md

 ----------------
 *   Does it work on browsers not supporting requestAnimationFrame?

-    Growraf checks if the current browser supports requestAnimationFrame (prefixed or not) and (if there is no support) fallbacks to setTimeout.
+    **Yes**, Growraf checks if the current browser supports requestAnimationFrame (prefixed or not) and (if there is no support) fallbacks to setTimeout.

     Some of the browsers that the setTimeout polyfill is used include:
     *   IE <= 8